 Alan Aragon has over 20 years of success in the fitness field.
 He earned his Bachelor and Master of Science in Nutrition with top honors.
-Alan is a continuing education provider for the Commission on Dietetic Registration, National Academy of Sports Medicine, American Council on Exercise, and National Strength & Conditioning Association.
-Alan recently lectured to clinicians at the FDA and the annual conference of the Los Angeles Dietetic Association.
-He maintains a private practice designing programs for recreational, Olympic, and professional athletes, including the Los Angeles Lakers, Los Angeles Kings, and Anaheim Mighty Ducks.
+Alan is a continuing education provider for the Commission on Dietetic Registration and National Strength & Conditioning Association.
+Alan lectures at national and international conferences, and maintains a private practice designing programs for recreational, Olympic, and professional athletes, including the Los Angeles Lakers, Los Angeles Kings, and Anaheim Mighty Ducks.
 Here is a snippet of his clientele.
 Alan is a contributing editor and resident Weight Loss Coach of Men’s Health magazine.
 His book Girth Control is considered to be one of the most in-depth manuals for improving the body and understanding nutrition for fitness & sports.
 Alan has co-authored the most-viewed article in the history of the Journal of the International Society of Sports Nutrition (here).
 Last but not least, Alan writes a monthly research review providing critical analysis and practical application of the latest science on nutrition, training, and supplementation.
 Go here for more details about Alan’s latest, ongoing project.